-The last, or the third phase of my professional development (in Portfolio first) was marked by coming to Vienna and enrolling at the master studies of art history and getting to know the new, Austrian / European art world.
+The last, or the third phase of my professional development (in Portfolio first) was marked by coming to Vienna and enrolling at the Master studies of art history and getting know the new, Austrian / European art world.
 As a Third-world student, you quickly become aware of the fact that in addition to having no access to the labor market, you are also limited by an artistic thematic repertoire, that is, you are constantly expected to deal with topics specific to the context from which you come from.
 This is productive on the one hand, because you can show to the new environment the specificities and problems that it deals with, roughly speaking, art in the Balkans or the former Yugoslav countries.
 On the other hand, it is very frustrating when you cannot get out of imposed forms that you do not want to be defined by.
 Some of them are narratives about Yugoslavia or the war in Bosnia and Herzegovina or Croatia.